prane-eth/web3_projects/README.md

 :heavy_check_mark: | [Block Goals](./block-goals/) | To create a task and deposit ETH for commitment towards it, and to get refund only after finishing the task | [0x2857...81](https://mumbai.polygonscan.com/address/0x2857c840096F63c5Ab0C8eF6733C92668f314481) | [lowly-plain-farmer.glitch.me](https://lowly-plain-farmer.glitch.me/)

-### Changes made after creation:
+### Changes made after creation of each project:

-- Added common components folder in all projects to reduce code duplication.
+- Added common components folder in all projects to reduce code duplication
 - Reduce as many lines as possible
-- Finished test cases.
+- Created test cases
 - Deployed the contracts on multiple networks.
-Deployed the frontend code.
+Deployed the frontend code
-- Scanned with [Slither](https://github.com/crytic/slither) and fixed the issues.
+- Scanned with [Slither](https://github.com/crytic/slither) and fixed the issues
+- Reduced gas cost by optimizer, and will do with code changes